Nano, Perform, Ultra, Multi Chimera Processors

 Tremendous power saving are a direct result of consolidating all of the processing of the NPU, the DSP, and the realtime CPU into one GPNPU.

-Machine learning inference solutions are most often performance- and power-dissipation-limited by memory system bandwidth utilization.
-With most state-of-the-art ML models having hundreds of thousands or millions of parameters, fitting an entire ML model into on-chip memory within an advanced System-on-a-Chip (SoC) is generally not possible.
+ML / AI inference solutions are most often performance- and power-dissipation-limited by memory system bandwidth utilization.
+With most state-of-the-art AI models having millions or billions of parameters, fitting an entire model into on-chip memory within an advanced System-on-a-Chip (SoC) is generally not possible.
 Therefore, smart management of available on-chip data storage of both weights and activations is a prerequisite to achieving high efficiency.
-To further complicate the design of SoCs the rate of change of ML models – both operator types and model topologies – far outpaces the design and deployment lifecycles of modern SoC designs.
+To further complicate the design of SoCs the rate of change of AI models – both operator types and model topologies – far outpaces the design and deployment lifecycles of modern SoC designs.
 System architects must pick IP today to run models of unknown complexity in the coming years.

-Many first-generation deep learning accelerators in systems today are hardwired finite state machines (FSM) that offload several performance intensive building-block ML operators such as convolution and pooling.
+Many second-generation NPU accelerators in systems today are hardwired finite state machines (FSMs) that offload several performance intensive building-block AI operators such as convolution and pooling.
 These FSM solutions deliver high efficiency only if the ultimate network to be run on the SoC does not waver from the limited scope of the operator parameters that have been hard-coded into the silicon.
 This hard-coded behavior extends to the supported memory management strategies deployed for those FSM accelerators.
-An FSM solution does not allow for future fine-tuning of memory management strategies as network workloads evolve.
-The Chimera GPNPU family solves this limitation by being fully programmable and compiler driven.
+A FSM solution does not allow for future fine-tuning of memory management strategies as network workloads evolve.
+The Chimera processor family solves this limitation by being fully programmable and powered by compiler-driven DMA management.

 The Chimera instruction set implements a rich set of operations covering the breadth of control, DSP and tensor graph processing.
-The base Chimera processing element (PE) is optimized for 8-bit integer deep learning operations with a configurable hardware option to also include 16bit MAC hardware.
-In addition to the ML-focused multiply-accumulate hardware, a full set of math functions is available in each ALU to support all forms of complex DSP operations:
+The base Chimera processing element (PE) is optimized for 8-bit integer inference operations with a configurable hardware option to also include 16bit Floating Point (FP16) MAC hardware.
+In addition to the convolution-focused multiply-accumulate hardware, a full set of math functions is available in each ALU to support all forms of complex DSP operations:

 • Logarithmic and Exp functions